liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 corresponding header file associated with the linear solver, as specified below.

-In each case except the LAPACK direct solvers, the linear solver module used by ARKode is actually built on top of a generic linear system solver, which may be of interest in itself.
+In each case except the LAPACK, KLU and SuperLU_MT direct solvers, the linear solver module used by ARKode is actually built on top of a generic linear system solver, which may be of interest in itself.
 These generic solvers, denoted DENSE, BAND, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG, are described separately in the section :ref:`LinearSolvers`.